NIKT-UDIT/udit/udit-cfp.md

   We expect the deadline to be around 1 September.
 + The deadline for abstract-only contributions is 15 October 2023.
 + Other details have to be agreed with the central organisation of NIKT and may change from last year.
+This will be announced later.
 This includes
     + Submission in EasyChair
     + Submitted papers must be formatted according to *LNCS Springer Computer Science Proceedings* style: